-I am an assistant professor at Tulane University School of Public Health and Tropical Medicine.
-I am the recipient of a National Institutes of Health 5-year career development K01 award from the Agency for Healthcare Research and Quality.
+I am an assistant professor at Tulane University School of Public Health and Tropical Medicine and the recipient of a National Institutes of Health 5-year career development K01 award from the Agency for Healthcare Research and Quality.
 The project is titled “Not-For-Profit Hospital Community Benefit: Multi-Sectoral Collaboration in Local Health Planning to Improve Population Health, Equity, and Hospital Investment in the Social Determinants of Health”.

-I hold an Adjunct Senior Fellow appointment at the University of Pennsylvania Leonard Davis Institute of Health Economics and Penn Center for Public Health Initiatives.
 I am a Public Voices Fellow of AcademyHealth in partnership with The OpEd Project and a recipient of an Agency for Healthcare Research and Quality T32 Training Award (2020-2022).
-I am a Board of Directors member for the Louisiana Public Health Institute.
+I serve in the Louisiana Public Health Institute Board of Directors.

 My research seeks to advance population health and the policies and institutions that support it through the use of rigorous research methods to address emerging questions on the role of several public health actors in meeting the social determinants of health.
 Specifically, my area of research focuses broadly on three anchor institutions that contribute to population health and equity: a) state and local public health departments; b) hospitals; and c) primary care providers.
 My research has leveraged the implementation of several policy reforms including the Patient Protection and Affordable Care Act (ACA) and other policies, to understand how these three key actors contribute to advancing population health and health equity, alone and through their intersection.